 L.E.K.
-Consulting is committed to improving its practices to combat slavery and human trafficking.
+Consulting is committed to improving its practices to combat slavery and human trafficking in our business and supply chain.

 Organisation structure

 L.E.K.
 Consulting is a global management consulting firm that uses deep industry expertise and rigorous analysis to help business leaders achieve practical results with real impact.
 We seek the highest standards of integrity and ethics in all our interactions and encourage our suppliers to uphold the same standards.